- 1.22.3.1 Introduction

 Additional address elements may be used depending on the type of address.
 Standard addresses contain a minimum of three lines of address data.

-Types of Addresses Standard Address
+Standard Address

 RecipientIntended recipient's name.
-Delivery Address Line Street number and name, pre and post-directional address unit designator or P.O.
+Delivery Address Line Street number and name, pre- and post-directional address unit designator or P.O.
 Box number, suite/apartment number, etc. Dual addresses (both a street address and a P.O.
-Box number) should not be used.
-Destination City State and ZIP Code (+4 if known) Business Address
+Box number) should not be used Destination City State and ZIP Code (+4 if known) Business Address

-AttentionIntended recipient's name/title Organizational Unit Group, department, division, unit/mail stop.
-Business/Firm Name Name of business, firm, organization, or agency.
+AttentionIntended recipient's name/title Organizational Unit Group, department, division, unit/mail stop Business/Firm Name Name of business, firm, organization, or agency.

-Delivery Address - Street number and name, pre and post directional address unit designator or P.O.
-Box number, suite, floor or room.Destination City State and ZIP Code (+4 if known).
-Overseas Military Address
+Delivery Address - Street number and name, pre- and post directional address unit designator or P.O.
+Box number, suite, floor, or roomDestination City State and ZIP Code (+4 if known) Overseas Military Address

 Do not include the name of the city and country to ensure the item is handled in the military mail system and not the international mail system.
-Additional information specific to each Service Branch can be found at: http://www.usps.com
+Additional information specific to each Service Branch can be found at: https://www.usps.com/ship/apo-fpo-dpo.htm

 -

-The ZIP (Zone Improvement Plan) Codes are 9-digit geographical codes that identify postal delivery areas within the United States, its possessions and territories.
+The ZIP (Zone Improvement Plan) Codes are 9-digit geographical codes that identify postal delivery areas within the United States, its possessions, and territories.
 The numbered coding system facilitates efficient mail distribution and delivery.

 -